Cat Dandruff: Identifying The Causes & Best Treatment Solutions

 How to Know If Your Cat Has Dandruff - Symptoms

-Dandruff is often more than just skin flakes.
+Dandruff is often more than just skin irritation or flakes.
 Here are some other signs to look out for:

-• Constant itching: A cat with dandruff often has dry skin.
-This can lead to a lot of itching.
-If you see your cat consistently picking, biting, and itching their fur, that can often point to dandruff.
+• Constant itching: A cat with dandruff often has dry skin, which can lead to a lot of itching.
+If you see your cat consistently picking, biting, and itching its fur, that can often point to dandruff.
 Sometimes, dry skin and excessive grooming cause dandruff to form.

-• Irritated Patches: When you part your cat's fur, you might also see red, inflamed spots on their skin.
-This is from itching and licking, leading to dandruff.
+• Irritated Patches: When you part your cat's fur, you might also see red, inflamed spots on its skin.
+This is from itching and licking, which leads to dandruff.
 These areas can also become infected if the skin breaks.
-You might also see scaly patches, which could be dry pus or blood.
+You might also see scaly patches, such as dry pus or blood.
 Scabs often accompany flaky skin.

 • Hair Loss: Dry skin can itch, making your cat scratch quite a bit.
-All of the biting, licking, and scratching can lead to hair loss in those areas.
-This can make it even easier for the cat to damage their exposed skin.
+All of the biting, licking, and scratching can lead to hair loss in those areas, making it even easier for the cat to damage its exposed skin.

 How to Get Rid of Cat Dandruff

-If you see those pesky little flakes on your cat's fur, don't freak out!
-There are steps you can take to treat the condition and keep your cat's skin healthy.
+Don't freak out if you see those pesky little flakes on your cat's fur!
+You can take steps to treat the condition and keep your cat's skin healthy.

 More Liquids

-Your cat may simply need more liquids in their diet!
+Your cat may need more liquids in their diet!
 Switch to a water fountain, providing your feline friend with moving water.
 This will get most cats to drink more.
-You can also try switching your cat to a 50/50 diet, replacing half of their dry food with wet food.
-Canned food contains over 70% water, meaning even the pickiest of cats will get the moisture they need to have healthy skin again.
+You can also try switching your cat's diet to a 50/50 diet, replacing half of their dry food with wet food.
+Canned food contains over 70% water, meaning even the pickiest cats will get the moisture they need to regain healthy skin.

 Healthier Diet